opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 }
 ```

-#### 1.5.2 How to use UI component interfaces provide by the `dataSourceManagement` plugin
+Now, use the UI component interfaces provided by the `dataSourceManagement` plugin.

-Now that you've initialized the `dataSourceManagement` plugin, you can use the component interfaces it provides.
-The example selector below uses OUI combobox as a base component and provides a UI for selecting data sources.
-It is stateful and contains the logic to fetch available data sources, return the user selection back to the user through a callback function, and update the UI elements accordingly.
+With the `dataSourceManagement` plugin initialized, you can leverage its component interfaces.
+The following example demonstrates using the OpenSearch UI combobox as a base component to provide a UI for selecting data sources.
+It is stateful, fetching available data sources, returning the user's selection through a callback function, and updating the UI accordingly.
 ```
 const DataSourceSelector = dataSourceManagement.ui.DataSourceSelector;
 const DataSourceSelectorComponent = (